Literacy and Numeracy Test for Initial Teacher Education Students

 If you do not pass a component of the test on your first attempt, you can re-sit each component two more times (you have three opportunities in total).

 If you are unsuccessful after three attempts, you can request assistance from Swinburne to sit either or both components for a fourth time (see below).
+Please visit the Canvas LANTITE Shell for more information on how to apply for a fourth attempt (Swinburne login required).

 If you do not complete LANTITE by the mid-point of your degree, you will be deemed to have unsatisfactory academic progress.
 At that point, you will not be able to enrol in any further placement units until LANTITE is complete.